simonfalconer1979/triage_website/PROMPTS.md

 - Link to Stripe Customer Portal
 - Show list of device entitlements with assignedAt date
 - Include a button to "Buy License" (calls Stripe Checkout)
+- Display license usage statistics and history
+- Add a section for downloading the Triage Diagnostics application
 ```

 ---